ryanberckmans/noric-bot/README.md

 * install Scala `brew install scala sbt lampepfl/brew/dotty`
 * install [graalvm](https://www.graalvm.org) and ensure `native-image` is on your `PATH`
-  * 👉you can skip this step and run non-natively with `sbt run`
+  * 👉 you can skip this step and run non-natively with `sbt run`
 * compile `sbt compile`
 * compile to native `sbt show graalvm-native-image:packageBin` or the alias `sbt b`
 * run with `bin/noric-bot` which is a symlink to the binary produced by the build